 The TAS Platform will modernize and automate the business processes used currently as part of the VA revenue cycle.
 This includes insurance verification, billing and claims processing, payment, and remittance.

-This interface supports the electronic third-party billing process which involves the electronic transmission of NCPDP ePharmacy transactions to VA’s clearinghouse, Health Care Clearing House (HCCH) where claims are either transmitted to the insurance company or sent to a printing facility.
+This interface supports the electronic third-party billing process which involves the electronic transmission of NCPDP ePharmacy transactions to VA’s clearinghouse, Health Care Clearing House (HCCH),where claims are either transmitted to the insurance company or sent to a printing facility.